postmanlabs/labs-docs/src/pages/docs/collaborating-in-postman/using-workspaces/partner-workspaces.md

 ### Managing users and roles

 You can assign partner roles based on the functions team members and partners require.

-* Team level:
+You can [assign](/docs/administration/managing-your-team/managing-your-team/) partner roles at the team level:

-    * **Partner Manager** - Manages all Partner Workspaces within an organization.
+* **Partner Manager** (Internal) - Manages all Partner Workspaces within an organization.
 Controls Partner Workspace settings and visibility, and can send invites to partners.
-    * **Partner** - All partners are automatically granted the Partner role at the team level.
+* **Partner** (External) - All partners are automatically granted the Partner role at the team level.
 Partners can only access the Partner Workspaces they've been invited to.

-* Workspace level:
+You can also [assign](/docs/collaborating-in-postman/using-workspaces/managing-workspaces/#managing-workspace-roles) partner roles at the workspace level:

-    * **Partner Lead** - Can invite other partners from their organization to join a Partner Workspace.
+* **Partner Lead** (External) - Can invite other partners from their organization to join a Partner Workspace.

 All partners are assigned Workspace Editor or Viewer roles when invited to a Partner Workspace.

-To learn more about workspace level permissions, see [Workspace Roles](/docs/collaborating-in-postman/roles-and-permissions/#workspace-roles).
+To learn more about partner roles, see [Partner roles](/docs/collaborating-in-postman/roles-and-permissions/#partner-roles).

 ### Managing workspace elements